archway-network/archway-docs/docs/create/getting-started/install.md

 `npm` is a package manager for JavaScript and Node.js.
 In Archway it's used for installing and updating the developer CLI.

-If you need to install Node and NPM follow the instructions for your operating system at: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+For installing `node` and `npm` see instructions for your operating system at: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 ## Archway Developer CLI

-Provided you've got the above dependencies in your path, you have everything needed to install and run the Archway developer CLI.

-It can be installed from the [GitHub repository](https://github.com/archway-network/archway-cli) using the following commands:
+The Archway developer CLI can be installed from the [GitHub repository](https://github.com/archway-network/archway-cli)

 ```
 git clone git@github.com:archway-network/archway-cli.git